Younger audiences are shifting away from traditional social media platforms to newer short-form video platforms like TikTok.

 - Content creators can apply a number of effects or augmented reality filters to the video.

 - Creators can press and stop recording multiple times within a single video as they tell the story.
 They can also individually edit smaller clips that make up the full video.

 Instagram Reels advantages

-- Instagram is already huge.
+- Instagram is already one of the biggest short-form video platforms.
 If you have built up an Instagram presence and audience over the years, you will be able to publish Reels content that your audience will see immediately rather than needing to focus your efforts on building an entirely new account on a new channel.